ayou8/api-documentation/browse_quotes/README.md

 # Skyscanner Browse Quotes API: Quick Start

 Use this API to obtain indicative prices for flights over a range of dates and/or routes.
-The examples below show what kind of question the API can answer.
+The examples below show what kind of questions the API can answer.

 This is a quick-start guide.
 More comprehensive documentation is available in the [full documentation].